Onychophora: Conservation status

-The primary threat to velvet worms comes from destruction and fragmentation of their habitat due to industrialisation, draining of wetlands, and slash-and-burn agriculture.
-As mentioned above, many species also have naturally low population densities and closely restricted geographic ranges.
-As a result, localized disturbances of important ecosystems could lead to the extinction of entire populations or species.
-Collection of specimens for universities or research institutes also plays a role on a local scale.
+The primary threat to velvet worms is destruction and fragmentation of their habitat due to industrialization, draining of wetlands, and slash-and-burn agriculture.
+The low population densities and restricted geographic ranges of many species means that localized disturbances of ecosystems could lead to the extinction of entire populations or species.
+Collection of specimens for universities or research institutes may plays a role on a local scale.

-There is a very pronounced difference in the protection afforded to velvet worms between regions: in some countries, such as South Africa, there are restrictions on both collecting and exporting, while in others, such as Australia, only export restrictions exist.
-Many countries offer no specific safeguards at all.
-Tasmania has a protection program that is unique worldwide: one region of forest has its own velvet worm conservation plan tailored to a particular species (Tasmanipatus barretti).
+There is a pronounced difference in the protection afforded to velvet worms between regions.
+In South Africa, there are restrictions on both collecting and exporting, while in Australia, there are only export restrictions, and many countries offer no specific safeguards.
+Tasmania has a protection program that is unique worldwide: one region of forest has its own velvet worm conservation plan tailored to the species (Tasmanipatus barretti).